microsoft/service-fabric-backup-explorer/README.md

 1. App Name and Service Name
 2. BackupChainPath  - Location to where the Backups are located in the System
 3. CodePackagePath - Location to where binaries for Serializers and objects are located in the System.
-4. Serializers - It's an array, where user needs to specify all the Classes, and their Serializers that are required for the Backup Viewer to read the Backups
+4. Serializers - It's an array, where user needs to specify all the Classes, and their Serializers that are required for the Backup Viewer to read the Backups .

 ### Running Tests
 ```
 pushd src\Microsoft.ServiceFabric.ReliableCollectionBackup\Parser.Tests
 dotnet build
-dotnet test --no-build --diag test_results.log --verbosity n --logger "console;verbosity=detailed" --configuration Release
+dotnet test --no-build --diag test_results.log --verbosity n --logger "console;verbosity=detailed" --configuration Debug
 popd

 # running one test
-dotnet test --no-build --diag test_results.log --verbosity n --logger "console;verbosity=detailed" --filter "FullyQualifiedName~BackupParser_EachTransactionHasRightChangesEvenWithBlockingTransactionAppliedEvents" --configuration Release
+dotnet test --no-build --diag test_results.log --verbosity n --logger "console;verbosity=detailed" --filter "FullyQualifiedName~BackupParser_EachTransactionHasRightChangesEvenWithBlockingTransactionAppliedEvents" --configuration Debug
 ```

 Running RestServer tests: